 - English for everyday communication for different levels of preparation (General English);

 - Medical English for OSMU students with a native speaker (communication skills and listening);

 - English for professional communication (reading and comprehension of medical literature, conversation, listening);

 - Medical English for academic purposes (participation in an international scientific conference).

-- Cooperation with foreign partners continues to gather its pace.
-There are still many plans and ideas to be realized.
+Cooperation with foreign partners continues to gather its pace.
+There are still many plans and ideas to be pursued.

-Nonresident students studying at the University live in a dormitory.
+Non-resident students studying at the University live in dormitories.
 The University has 6 dormitories.